brainwane/secureapi/README.md

 [Greg Hendershott](http://www.greghendershott.com/) while at [Hacker School](http://hackerschool.com).

-Requires Python 2, Racket, bash, and a fairly flexible attitude to the importance of implementing GET.
+Requires Python 2.7, Racket 6.1, bash, and a fairly flexible attitude to the importance of implementing GET.
 You can deploy it [using Docker](https://github.com/greghendershott/secureapi-docker).

 Sample use